 Other representations include: Kirkland & Ellis litigation partner Mark Cramer’s move to Buchalter and Rick McNeil, former Irell & Manella environmental chair to Snell & Wilmer.
 While she has placed partners at many of the most profitable and prestigious law firms in the Nation, she has also diversified her law firm representation in the last few years to small and mid-sized regional and national mid-rate firms.
 For instance, she placed products liability partner Bernard Gehlhar from Wilson Elser to LeClairRyan (San Francisco); Philip Schroeder, corporate specialist from Allen Matkins to Buchalter and litigator Shawn E. Cowles and Keri Borders, experienced first chair trial lawyer from Kelly Drye also to Buchalter; real estate partner Richard A. Schloss (formerly with Robins Kaplan) to Liner, which recently merged with DLA.

 Meredith has had a very unusual career path.
 After receiving her B.A. in Communications/Journalism, she spent several years in the entertainment sector handling literary projects.
 However, interested in the dynamic convergence of technology, entertainment and web-based enterprises, she entered the executive and technical search arena.
 Ultimately, the influence of the lawyers in her family (father and brother) propelled her to attorney placement.
 She placed her first attorney within her first 60 days.
 Meredith joined Esquire in 2010.

-Her hobbies include singing, collecting antiques, foreign travel, cooking and yoga.
+Her hobbies include singing, collecting antiques, foreign travel, cooking, water sports and yoga.